-Though some credit card companies lend some of their own money or at least make money off the interest that is charged this typically represents a insignificant portion of their overall revenue.
+Though some credit card companies lend some of their own money or at least make money off the interest that is charged this typically represents an insignificant portion of their overall revenue.
 This information may come as quite a surprise.
-But it is more true then most can imagine.
+But it is truer then most can imagine.

 Common Credit Card Company Revenue Streams and Origins

 Transaction commissions are the bread and butter of the credit card industry.

 When you pull out that Visa card and make a purchase the merchant pays a portion of the money charged to Visa or whatever credit card or bank applicable.
 The exact percentage of the charge that is handed over to the credit card company variable.
 This rate is different from the card company to the card company and from merchant to merchant.

 Small merchants pay more.
 Big merchants pay less.
 Exclusive and smaller credit card brands charge more.
 Larger and bigger credit card companies charge less.